 CORNISH: Wade Henderson, head of The Leadership Conference on Civil and Human Rights, set the tone.

 HENDERSON: Aren't we tired of hearing how the federal debt is being used as a justification to raid Social Security?
 Aren't we sick of that?
 And aren't we going to push back and fight against that?

 CORNISH: The more than 250 people crammed into a Capitol hearing room were only a hint of the fervor Democrats hope to whip up if Republicans add Social Security to their entitlement reform effort.

-Senator HARRY REID (Democrat, Nevada; Senate Majority Leader): The Republicans don't seem to care.
+HARRY REID: The Republicans don't seem to care.
 Look at HR1.

 CORNISH: Senate Majority Leader Harry Reid tried to draw a connection between entitlement reform and recent budget cuts to an IT fund for the Social Security Administration, even though the cuts were approved by Democrats, as well.

 REID: Back off Social Security.
 It's in great shape for the next many decades.
 Let's worry about Social Security when it's a problem.
 Today, it's not a problem.

 (SOUNDBITE OF LAUGHTER)

 CORNISH: According to the non-partisan budget analysts at the Congressional Budget Office, it'll be another 25 years before Social Security reserves are exhausted.
 Even then, income from payroll taxes would cover benefits for another 50 years.
 But it's also the case that last year, the program paid out more than it took in.
 Republicans say that the fact that the program is projected to eat a larger and larger part of the GDP means the time is now to address the problem.

 ERIC CANTOR: Harry Reid has said that Social Security does not have a problem.
 That would be reflecting what the illness is in Washington, and we're not backing down.